-(2) No student shall be considered for the award of the degree until the lapse of two sessions for a full-time student, or four sessions for a part-time student, from the date on which registration becomes effective.
-A student taking the pass course on a full-time basis shall be required to complete it within four sessions and one taking it part-time within eight sessions.
-Variation of these periods shall be granted only with the approval of the Committee.
+(4) Normally a candidate shall not be considered for the award of the degree until the lapse of four sessions in the case of a full-time candidate or eight sessions in the case of a part-time candidate from the date of registration.
+The maximum period of candidature shall be six academic sessions from the date of registration for a full-time student and ten academic sessions for a part-time student.
+In special cases an extension of time may be granted by the Committee.